-We believe the breakthrough technology of SimSolid is game-changing and delivers extremely easy to model, fast, and accurate simulation results for complex designs versus the competition.
+We believe the breakthrough technology of SimSolid is game-changing and delivers extremely easy to model, fast, and accurate simulation results for complex designs.
 SimSolid is especially relevant for simulation-driven design and seeing rapid adoption in many customer environments.
+We are investing significantly in SimSolid and have released numerous new features and solution types including non-linear structural and thermal analysis.